emekgozluklu/CodeMaster2021/README.md

 We retrieve the information from Jira and convert it into desired format.
 We had 4 hours to answer the question.

+Tests:
-Tests: `146 passed cases, 28 failed cases`
+- Submitted: `146 passed cases, 28 failed cases`
+- Current: `168 passed cases, 6 failed cases`

 To run the code:
 - `python3 -m venv venv`